DallanQ/lost_ruins_of_arnak/Manual.md

 **Example:** *Red spends a card with a* (icon depicting a single boot) *to send her archaeologist to the site illustrated here.
 She places her figure on the* (icon depicting a single boot) *space and takes two* (icon representing tablets) *tokens.
 The next player to use the site this round will need to cover a cost of* (icon representing a pair of boots)*.
 Even Red could do this, on a later turn, despite having one archaeologist already there.
 If both spaces are occupied, no one else can be sent to dig there this round.*

-This site has two spaces for archaeologists.
+> image of a site with with a single boot on the bottom left and a pair of boots on the bottom right.
+This site has spaces for two archaeologists.
-> a site having a ladder by it surrounded by water

 ### Paying Travel Costs (Page 9)